 USING POEMS IN THE CONTENT AREAS

 Your reading and writing lessons shouldn't get all the fun!
 Who says you can't use poems in science, social studies, and math, too!
 Use a nonfiction poem about animals (or space, or plants, or...get the idea?) to introduce or review a new topic or unit with your students.
 Douglas Florian is a great children's poet for science poems with books like "Comets, Stars, the Moon, and Mars" and "Beast Feast" (affiliate links).
 And of course can you teach the American Revolution without reading an except of "Paul Revere's Ride" by Henry Wadsworth Longfellow?
 Or there's Langston Hughes with some great poetry on social issues.
 A simple search on google will get you what you need! :)

 Poetry makes for great response activities.
 Have your students write a poem in response to what they learned in your lesson.
 For example, when my students were learning about the American Revolution, one of my lessons included students writing an acrostic poem using the word "LIBERTY."

-In fact, I can't stop creating them.
-My latest request: a poetry digital learning guide!
-And here it is friends, in all it's glory!
-Pop this guide into your literacy center anytime of the year and you'll have your students reading, writing, and understanding poetry in an interactive, self-paced way.
+And then there’s aways my favorite: Link & Think digital learning guides!
+Pop this Poetry Link & Think into your literacy center anytime of the year and you'll have your students reading, writing, and understanding poetry in an interactive, self-paced way.

 ANCHOR CHARTS FOR TEACHING POETRY